NikscodeView/API-Testing-python/README.md

 Before we set up Pytest in VS Code, you need to install the below prerequisites in your operating system-
   * VS Code
   * Python
+    Verify the python version and install pip version compatible.

 ## Setting Up Pytest In VS Code
 To set up Pytest in VS Code, follow the steps described below-